 The FDP includes specific building façade design requirements.
 Primary finishes are limited to brick, stone (natural, cast, or cultured-textured), textured concrete panels, terra cotta, and glass.
 Each wall must be comprised of 85% primary finishes.
 Additionally, the following building finish materials are prohibited in the PD: vinyl siding, wood fiber hardboard siding, oriented strand board siding, plastic or fiberglass panels, unfired or underfired clay, sand or shale brick, smooth or untextured surfaces, and EIFS.
 The FDP also includes provisions specific to Office Buildings 1, 2, 3, and 4 which provide for the ability to utilize architecturally finished metals as a Primary Finish.

 During the workshop, the Commission held significant discussion on the office building elevations and the proposed ability to utilize the architecturally finished metals.
 The Commission requested the labels for each façade material on the elevation exhibits be more clearly depicted so as to better differentiate between the stone, glass, and metal.
 The Commission also requested the applicant bring a material sample of the architectural metal panels for review.
-Subsequent to the workshop held in July, the applicant has revisited the proposed elevations for the four office buildings and has decided to utilize an exterior facade that is primarily composed of glass, and have added a metal mesh screen to the exterior of Office Building 1 as screening over the transparent glass facade for the stairwell tower.
+Subsequent to the workshop held in July, the applicant has revisited the proposed elevations for the four office buildings and has decided to utilize an exterior façade that is primarily composed of glass, and have added a metal mesh screen to the exterior of Office Building 1 as screening over the transparent glass façade for the stairwell tower.
 The new office building elevations as proposed comply with the regulations for Primary Finish as outlined in the FDP.
+During the public hearing, the applicant was able to provide the Commission with sample materials of the various metal products being proposed on the office building facades and a brief discussion was held regarding the use of the metal mesh screen on Office Building 1 and the updated elevation exhibits that depict use of more glass façade.

 During the workshop, the Commission also discussed the two structured parking garages located within Reserve A. The parking garages will be comprised of precast concrete panels that incorporate architectural detail with the use of form liners to create visual relief.
 At the workshop meeting, the applicant proposed to screen at least one side of the parking garage façade with an architectural metal screen.
-This was discussed with the Commission, however subsequent to the workshop meeting, the applicant has revisited the use of the proposed architectural metal screen and has decided to utilize precast concrete panels which is in compliance with the Development

-Code regulations for parking garages.
+This was discussed with the Commission, however subsequent to the workshop meeting, the applicant has revisited the use of the proposed architectural metal screen and has decided to utilize precast concrete panels which is in compliance with the Development Code regulations for parking garages.
 The applicant has also proposed to screen portions of the stair tower with an architectural metal screen similar to what was discussed during the workshop meeting, and is also proposing to screen the elevator overrun area with solid metal panel cladding.
 The use of screening on the stair wells and elevator overrun area goes beyond the standard requirements in the Development Code for screening on structured parking garages.